ynx0/airlock/Airlock Integration Testing Guide.md

 sleep 1s
-send2ship "^X"                      # 2
-send2ship ";create channel /test^M" # 3
-send2ship "^X"                      # 4
+send2ship "$SHIP" "+code^M"
 getLastNLines 5                     # 5
 ```

 The script:
-1. Imports and runs the environment setup script, booting up a fakezod
+1. Imports and runs the environment setup script, booting/creating fakeships for each ship specified in `ships.cfg`
-2. Sends `Control-X` to the ship to enter `chat-cli`
+2. prints the code of the ship
-3. Sends a command to create a channel called test, followed by an enter `^M`
-4. Switches back to the dojo
-5. Prints the last 5 lines of output from the ship
+3. Prints the last 5 lines of output from the ship

 Again, this is where you should put all of your setup code that you want entered in the dojo.